Treacherous/treacherous-vue/docs/strategies.md

 }
 ```

-This is almost identical to the default handler in `treacherous-view` however we append the `data-tooltip` to the added element in the view which will in turn be displayed as a tooltip for the field that it is linked to.
+This is almost identical to the default handler in `@treacherous/view` however we append the `data-tooltip` to the added element in the view which will in turn be displayed as a tooltip for the field that it is linked to.

 ## Creating Summary Strategies